-The Eaglehead property, as originally acquired, was consolidated into one claim and an additional claim which included four mineral tenures acquired from Copper Fox Metals Inc. ("Copper Fox"), the controlling shareholder of the Company, for \$11,011.
+The Eaglehead property, as originally acquired, and four mineral tenures acquired from Copper Fox Metals Inc. ("Copper Fox"), the controlling shareholder of the Company, for \$11,011, which consolidated into one mineral tenure.

-An area covering 981 hectares of the Eaglehead project is also subject to a separate 2% NSR royalty payable to an arm's length third party, one-half (1%) of which may be purchased for \$1,000,000
+An area covering 981 hectares of the Eaglehead property is also subject to a separate 2% NSR royalty payable to an arm's length third party, one-half (1%) of which may be purchased for \$1,000,000.

-Notes to the Condensed Interim Financial Statements for the Three Months Ended January 31, 2018 (Unaudited) (Expressed in Canadian Dollars)
+Notes to the Interim Financial Statements for the Three and Six Months Ended April 30, 2018 (Unaudited) (Expressed in Canadian Dollars)